Nomthandazoe/GIS-Web-Map/README.md

 1. PTA Shapefiles:
 The vector data for Pretoria was downloaded from Openstreet maps as an osm file .
 The osm file was converted to shapefiles using   QGIS.
-The shapefiles extracted from the osm file were points, polygons, lines and multilines.
+The shapefiles extracted from the osm file were points (nodes), polygons (buildings), lines (roads) and multilines (roads, pathways and railway lines).
 2. PTA Geotiff Images:
 The Geotiff images were downloaded from the link given and georeferenced using Global Mapper.
 The Geotiff files were converted to jpg, extracted the bounds and added to the map.